rm51/sdc_project3/writeup.md

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
+I added two dropout layers and found that the model performed the best with those two layers.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was tested by running it through the simulator and watching that it would keep running on the track without crashing or hitting any barriers or going off the track until I stopped the simulator.

 ####3.
 Model parameter tuning